riyachandarana/Empirical-Project-2026/README.md

 Occupations with higher AI exposure are likely to have higher wages on average, because many AI-exposed roles involve cognitive and professional tasks, but the relationship with employment and labour demand may be more mixed

+## Key Findings
+- AI exposure is strongly positively associated with wages
+- A one-unit increase in AI exposure increases wages by ~22%
+- AI exposure has only a weak relationship with employment

+These results suggest that AI complements high-skill work and may contribute to wage inequality.

 ---